pkgcraft/pkgcraft.github.io/content/about/_index.md

 lack of minor architecture support (compared to C and C++) and its steep learning curve.

-With regards to architecture support, I think this will be resolved with more time if the language maintains or continues growing its popularity via projects like the GCC front-end for Rust and/or porting LLVM to more architectures.
+With regards to architecture support, I think this may be resolved with more time via projects like the [GCC front-end for Rust](https://github.com/Rust-GCC/gccrs) and general LLVM porting work especially if Rust's corporate popularity continues to grow, providing more opportunities for funding.

 In terms of a steep learning curve in comparison to something like Python, this isn't historically relevant for projects related to Gentoo package management.